telerik/maui-docs/controls/collectionview/overview.md

 * [Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
 It also allows you to select items by using the tap and hold gestures.

+* [Data Binding]({%slug collectionview-data-binding%})&mdash; The CollectionView for .NET MAUI component supports data binding in the form of path property.

-* [Data Binding]({%slug collectionview-data-binding%})&mdash;CollectionView allows you to adjust the appearance of its items.
+* [Item Appearance]({%slug collectionview-data-binding%}#define-item-appearance)&mdash;CollectionView allows you to adjust the appearance of its items.
 You can also apply different appearances to each item based on a specific condition.

 * [Different orientation]({%slug collectionview-linear-layout%})&mdash;CollectionView supports vertical and horizontal orientation.
 This allows you to scroll the items vertically or horizontally.

 * [Grouping]({%slug collectionview-grouping%})&mdash;You can group the items by using the exposed properties.
 In addition, you can apply multi-level (nested) grouping.

-* [Group headers]({%slug collectionview-group-header%})&mdash;While grouping the items in the CollectionView, group header is visualized, In addition you can customize its appearance by using a template.
+* [Group headers]({%slug collectionview-group-header%})&mdash;While grouping the items in the CollectionView, group header is visualized.
+In addition, you can customize its appearance by using a template.

 * [Sorting]({%slug collectionview-sorting%})&mdash;CollectionView allows you to sort the data based on your criteria.

 * [Filtering]({%slug collectionview-filtering%})&mdash;You can filter the items in the CollectionView by using the DelegateFilterDescriptor.

-* [Events]({%slug collectionview-events%})&mdash;The CollectionView exposes events that are invoked when scrolling, tapping on item or group header item.
+* [Events]({%slug collectionview-events%})&mdash;The CollectionView exposes events that are invoked when scrolling, tapping on item or group item.

 * [Programmatic scrolling]({%slug collectionview-scrolling%})&mdash;CollectionView provides an API that allows you to scroll to a specific item.